Internal Contract Audit Checklist to Reduce Risk

 - Engage cross-functional teams to ensure balanced coverage.

-- Centralize contracts to improve accuracy and efficiency.
+- Centralize contracts in a Contract Management module to improve accuracy and efficiency.

 - Use standardized checklists and documentation for consistency.